-The October elections were followed by a speedy formation of new authorities at different levels.
-At the State level, the Presidency was inaugurated on time, and the Council of Ministers was formed with unprecedented speed.
-Deadlines and procedures I enacted with my decision on 2 October 2022 (the so-called functionality package) have been largely respected and implemented.
-Presidents, Vice Presidents of the Federation, and Republika Srpska are elected and in office.
-Both chambers of the State, Federation, and Republika Srpska parliaments are also operational.
+The October elections were followed by the speedy formation of new authorities at different levels.
+At the State level, the presidency was inaugurated on time, and the Council of Ministers of Bosnia and Herzegovina was formed with unprecedented speed.
+Deadlines and procedures that I enacted with my decision on 2 October 2022 (the so-called functionality package) have been largely respected and implemented.
+The Presidents and Vice-Presidents of the Federation and the Republika Srpska are elected and in office.
+Both chambers of the State, the Federation and the Republika Srpska parliaments are also operational.
 The Constitutional Court of the Federation is now fully functional again.
-All Cantonal assemblies initiated their formation in the course of November 2022, following the confirmation of the election results, and all but one, Herzegovina-Neretva, finalized the process.
-Seven of ten cantonal Governments are in place.
-The State, the Federation (and all the Cantons), and Republika Srpska adopted their budgets in accordance with the legal deadlines.
+All cantonal assemblies initiated their formation in the course of November 2022, following the confirmation of the election results, and all but one, Herzegovina-Neretva, finalized the process.
+Seven out of ten cantonal governments are in place.
+The State, the Federation (and all the cantons) and the Republika Srpska adopted their budgets in accordance with the legal deadlines.

-After the 2018 General Elections, political leaders failed to agree on a new government in the Federation of Bosnia and Herzegovina, and the 2014-2018 Federation Government remains under a technical mandate.
+After the 2018 general elections, political leaders failed to agree on a new government in the Federation of Bosnia and Herzegovina, and the 2014–2018 Federation Government remains under a technical mandate.

 This stalemate, unfortunately, continues after the October 2022 elections.
-Although the functionality package enabled the election of the President and Vice Presidents of the Federation, they have not yet agreed on a Prime Minister and Government.
+Although the functionality package enabled the election of the President and Vice-Presidents of the Federation, they have not yet agreed on a Prime Minister and Government.
 Their disagreement reflects a political culture in which reaching consensus and the democratic maturity to accept the opposition role is eschewed by some parties.
-The stalemate in the Federation constitutes a setback against the progress of Bosnia and Herzegovina toward implementing critical reforms for EU integration.
+The stalemate in the Federation constitutes a setback to the progress of Bosnia and Herzegovina towards implementing critical reforms for integration into the European Union.

 The political environment remains generally fragmented and mainly divided along ethnic lines.

-In Republika Srpska, political leaders often use nationalistic and divisive rhetoric.
+In the Republika Srpska, political leaders often use nationalistic and divisive rhetoric.
 The ruling coalition portrays its critics and opponents as traitors and foreign agents, using the public broadcaster to promote its agenda.
 This tendency has intensified with recent legal and political initiatives promoted by the ruling coalition under Milorad Dodik, which will further shrink the space for civil society and independent media.

-Republika Srpska President Milorad Dodik continues questioning fundamental provisions of the General Framework Agreement for Peace and pursues a secessionist policy.
-In his 6 March 2023 letter to the Prime Minister of Republika Srpska, Radovan Višković, President Dodik promotes an erroneous and misleading interpretation of the General Framework Agreement for Peace and the constitutional framework of Bosnia and Herzegovina.
-In this letter, Mr. Dodik asserts that the General Framework Agreement for Peace did not determine the internal continuity of the “Republic of Bosnia and Herzegovina” by any direct or indirect provision.
-This proposition disregards, among others, explicit provisions of the BiH Constitution, including the principle of continuity between the Republic of Bosnia and Herzegovina and BiH as contained in Article I.1. of the Constitution, which was reaffirmed on many occasions by the BiH Constitutional Court.
-Republika Srpska authorities are still subverting the State institutions of Bosnia and Herzegovina.
+The President of Republika Srpska, Mr. Dodik, continues to question fundamental provisions of the General Framework Agreement for Peace and pursues a secessionist policy.
+In his letter of 6 March 2023 to the Prime Minister of Republika Srpska, Radovan Višković, President Dodik promotes an erroneous and misleading interpretation of the General Framework Agreement and the constitutional framework of Bosnia and Herzegovina.
+In this letter, Mr. Dodik asserts that the General Framework Agreement did not determine the internal continuity of the “Republic of Bosnia and Herzegovina” by any direct or indirect provision.
+This disregards, inter alia, explicit provisions of the Constitution of Bosnia and Herzegovina, including the principle of continuity between the Republic of Bosnia and Herzegovina and Bosnia and Herzegovina, as contained in article I.1. of the Constitution, which has been reaffirmed on many occasions by the Constitutional Court of Bosnia and Herzegovina.
+The Republika Srpska authorities are still subverting the State institutions of Bosnia and Herzegovina.
 They often block decisions on appointments and claim constitutional and legal competencies of the State for the Republika Srpska entity.